Saw V: Box office

-Critical reception
+Critical response

-The film received generally negative reviews from critics.
-The review aggregator Rotten Tomatoes reports an approval rating of 13% based on 76 reviews, with a weighted average of 2.92/10.
-The site's consensus states "If its plot were as interesting as its torture devices, or its violence less painful than its performances, perhaps Saw V might not feel like it was running on fumes."
-Metacritic reported the film had an average score of 20 out of 100, based on 13 reviews.
-Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale, the lowest of the franchise.

 Elizabeth Weizman of the New York Daily News gave Saw V one out of five stars.
 She believed that the lack of Tobin Bell's Jigsaw character hurt the film: "Bell's deliciously twisted madman was the lifeline of this series and, without him, we're left watching a routine horror flick that might as well have gone straight to DVD.
 The series began with two major assets that set it apart: the concept of a brilliantly righteous executioner, and the actor who played him.
 Now, aside from Bell's brief, intermittent cameos, it has neither.
 So where the original Saw was diabolical fun, this fifth installment is as bloodless as the most unfortunate of Jigsaw's victims."
 Sam Adams of the Los Angeles Times wrote that "The virtues of the individual films are almost beside the point, since it's hard to imagine why anyone would want to pick up the thread at this late date, but Saw V is a particularly dull and discombobulated affair, shot and acted with all the flair of a basic-cable procedural".

 Some reviews were positive, however.
 The British website Digital Spy rated it three out of five stars and commended the film for its "solid acting, slick direction and suitably filthy cinematography too", while also stating it will "make far more sense to those familiar with the previous installments".
 Jim Vejvoda of IGN awarded the film with three out of five stars stating that the film ties up most of the loose ends of the previous four installments while also having a more straightforward and less complicated storyline.
 They also praised the traps for being the most inventive and best that the Saw franchise has had to offer.